 Some administrative requests and assessments are scheduled simultaneously.
 You may receive an invitation for another assessment prior to receiving previous results.
 Only your formal test or interview results indicate if you are successful and remain in the selection process.

 You must write and pass a test that assesses the following competencies:

 - client orientation

-The results from the exam are valid for life, but if you are not successful you must wait one year to re-write it.
+The results from the exam are valid indefinitely, but if you are not successful you must wait one year to re-write it.

 We will assess the following competencies:

 - dealing with difficult situations